ephbaum/ephbaum/README.md

 Welcome to my WIP Readme.md file!
 What follows is some autobiographical information about me.

-## Why Eph Baum?
+## <span id="why-eph-baum">Why Eph Baum</span>?

 As you may guess, I was not born Eph Baum.

 🎵
 > I am Eph
-> There are ~many~ probaby other Ephs, but I'm the only Eph that is me (I'm definitely not [Steve](https://youtu.be/5vtZcojS9KA) despite ky middle name)
+> There are ~many~ probaby other Ephs, but I'm the only Eph that is me (I'm definitely not [Steve](https://youtu.be/5vtZcojS9KA) despite my middle name)

 Here is the journey of taking my given name and condensing it down into something that actually represents me:

 As I mentioned, I was not born Eph Baum.

 Instead, I was given a first name I was told not to use: Freeman.
-I was directed, instead, to use my first initial and middle name my.
+I was directed, instead, to use my first initial and middle name.

 My mother was so insistent on this point that she even somehow pushed the Social Securitu Administration into issuing my first card to F. Stephen.